limiteddays/Renpy-Script-Converter/README.md

 then click convert, this will convert the lines into renpy scripts.

 - Please put all the suggestion into a github :)

+### How to use it

+1) Download the release file (the most recent one)
+2) click the converter.pyw
+3) paste all the script there and click load.
+4) click convert after the prompt says "loaded"
+3) ???
+4) PROFIT!

+- it might require you to have python interpreter.
+- If you have renpy downloaded, no need for the python.